 It’s rare for a heat exchanger to fail in the first 5 years, but a 10-year No Hassle Replacement warranty might be put to use.

 In general, Day and Night furnace warranties are in the top tier for all brands with Goodman and Amana being comparable.
-See how they compare in our Amana vs. Goodman furnace review.

 Can’t find Day & Night Where You Live?